national emblem of india

 • The version adopted by the Government of India depicts only three lions, with the fourth lion obscured as it faces the rear.

-• The wheel (Dharma Chakra) is prominently displayed at the centre of the abacus, flanked by the horse on the left and the bull on the right.
+• The wheel (Dharma Chakra) is prominently displayed at the center of the abacus, flanked by the horse on the left and the bull on the right.
 Outlines of wheels appear on the far right and left.

 • The bell-shaped lotus base seen in the original Ashoka pillar is not included in the National Emblem.